Myles Gaskin Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Season Stats

-- The Dolphins, who rank 21st in the NFL in points scored, have attempted a pass 59.1% of the time while running the football 40.9% of the time.
+- The Dolphins, who rank 21st in the NFL in points scored, have attempted a pass 59.1% of the time while opting for the ground attack 40.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Gaskin's matchup with the Titans.